TUDelft-MUDE/book/book/probability/PDF_CDF.md

 Gaussian distribution function: PDF and CDF.
 ```

-Below, you will find an interactive element that allows you to explore the influence of different means and standard deviations on the pdf and cdf.
+Below, you will find an interactive element that allows you to explore the influence of different means and standard deviations on the PDF and CDF.
 Experiment with both options and observe how it affects the shape of both distributions.

 % START-CREDIT